mertall/mertall/_pages/about.md

  * Self Explantory
 ### Siddartha - Hermann Hesse
  * The answer to all of life's problems is the forest and silence
+### Fablehaven - Brandon Mull
+ * Captured my imagination as a child, still an all time faovrite.
+When I met him at a signing I cried.